Course Descriptions

 MUS 5300 / 4 credits

 Through readings, discussion, and application, course participants will develop an understanding of the issues in music theatre voice training and the role of the voice teacher in the studio setting.
-Students in this course will develop a personal identity as a voice teaching professional with a focus on developing individual learning plans for students in private and educational settings.
+Building on skills developed in MUS 5100 and MUS 5200, this course provides students with the skills to develop a personal identity as a voice teaching professional with a focus on developing individual learning plans for students in private and educational settings.
+Students will also develop an understanding of the entrepreneurial skills needed for music theatre voice professionals, including the development of a website and other online materials as well as professional-quality audition materials.

 Prerequisite: MUS 5200